 7-8 March – La Foire du sud-est Toulousain

 This salon, held in Labège, will have over 60 vendors selling their artisanal food products, household products, and more.
 Entry is free and there are lots of free activities for kids, like a carousel and a flight simulator.
 Learn more.

-UPDATE: This event has been rescheduled for June 5-7 (more details at the link below).
+UPDATE: This event, which was rescheduled for June 5-7, has now been cancelled (more details at the link below).
 If you like wine and good food, this twice-yearly expo at the Parc des Expositions is not to be missed!
 Features over 150 winemakers and specialty food producers all in one space.
 Entrance is 5.50 € (4.50 € if purchased online before March 12), but I’ve managed to score free tickets in the past by visiting Credit Agricole (and if you’ve bought wine there in the past, many producers mail free passes to you).
 Learn more.

 20 March – Soirées bistronomiques au Domaine Gayrard

 The chef Arnaud RONXIN of L’A Terrasse in Laguépie (82) is cooking up a delicious, locally-inspired meal once per month at Domaine Gayrard, an organic and biodynamic (in conversion) winemaker in the Gaillac AOC.
 Learn more.